-- (1) "Audit Fees" represent fees for professional services rendered by PricewaterhouseCoopers LLP for the audit of our annual financial statements included in our Annual Reports on Form 10-K, the review of financial statements included in our Quarterly Reports on Form 10-Q and any services normally provided by PricewaterhouseCoopers LLP in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" represent fees for assurance and related services rendered by PricewaterhouseCoopers LLP that are reasonably related to the performance of the audit or review of our financial statements and are not reported under "Audit Fees." - (3) "Tax Fees" represent fees for professional services rendered by PricewaterhouseCoopers LLP for tax compliance related to the filing of the Company's federal income tax return, assistance with a federal income tax audit, tax advice and tax planning related to foreign, state and local tax. - (4) "All Other Fees" represent fees paid to PricewaterhouseCoopers LLP for General Accepted Accounting Practices software.
+^{(1) &}quot;Audit Fees" represent fees for professional services rendered by PricewaterhouseCoopers LLP for the audit of our annual financial statements included in our Annual Reports on Form 10-K, the review of financial statements included in our Quarterly Reports on Form 10-Q and any services normally provided by PricewaterhouseCoopers LLP in connection with statutory and regulatory filings or engagements.

+- (3) "Tax Fees" represent fees for professional services rendered by PricewaterhouseCoopers LLP for tax compliance related to the filing of the Company's federal income tax return, assistance with a federal income tax audit, tax advice and tax planning related to foreign, state and local tax. - (4) "All Other Fees" represent fees paid to PricewaterhouseCoopers LLP for General Accepted Accounting Practices software.